Nitrous oxide is a sedative gas that is used for dental treatment. It is a mild relaxant, and is very helpful if you find dental treatment stressful.

 Possible disadvantages of nitrous oxide

 There’s not really much that can go wrong with this gas.
 In the early days, it was possible to asphyxiate someone by giving them too much of the gas and not enough oxygen.
 All of today’s delivery machines, however, have a fail-safe mechanism that prevents them from delivering less than 20% oxygen and thus asphyxiation is impossible.
+With those safety systems, nitrous oxide as used in a dental setting has a perfect safety record–no one has ever been seriously injured because of its use.
+On the other hand, there are people who have died in the dental chair because of a heart attack or stroke which could have been prevented had the dentist used an anti-anxiety agent such as nitrous oxide.

 If it is given in too high a dosage, the patient can experience nausea and can vomit.
 Dentists can prevent this side effect by continuing to check with the patient as to how they feel before raising the concentration and then keeping a record of the concentration that works best for each individual.
 In over twenty years of using nitrous oxide with patients every day, I never had an instance of a patient vomiting.